 – I have an account already, therefore, I will be signing in on the fly.

 Click on the Advanced settings to open the Window up, as you can see below, this is the new “home folder” I have renamed in this guide.
-This was the root cause of this issue which has been fixed with the steps discussed here.
+This was the root cause of this issue which we fixed with the steps discussed here.

 – Click on next to continue

 Make files Local